A purpose-built primary school in Hanoi, Singapore International School, Ciputra delivers two streams of primary education to locals and expats.

 “We aspire to build young people of strong, ethical character who will make a positive contribution to the world in their future endeavours.”

-One of the school’s strengths is its student exchange and cross-border campus programmes; all primary students have an opportunity to spend one term in the academic year studying in our other campuses across the region in various countries such as Australia, Cambodia, Indonesia, Laos, Malaysia, Singapore and United States of America.
+One of the school’s strengths is its student exchange and cross-border campus programmes; all primary students have an opportunity to spend one term in the academic year studying in one of the other campuses across the region, in various countries such as Australia, Cambodia, Indonesia, Laos, Malaysia, Singapore, and United States of America.
 These opportunities for study overseas are rare to find at primary level – and they really add value to such an international education.